The Mission of Magna Elementary is to cultivate the intellectual, emotional, social, and physical growth for all our students.

 Teachers may ask for donations to help cover field trip costs; however, all students will be allowed to attend the field trip regardless of whether they donate or not.

 Field trips are educational and connected to the Utah Core Curriculum.
 Therefore, all students have the right to participate in field trips.
 However, students with individual behavior plans or two or more office referrals per term may be restricted from attending the field trip without a parent chaperone.
-Parent chaperons may need to provide their own transportation if the bus is full.
+Parent chaperones may need to provide their own transportation if the bus is full.

 If a parent is not available to chaperone, accommodations may be possible.
 In such cases please contact the principal.